 The Savannah Way is one of the most accessible wilderness drive adventures in Australia.
-Stretching 1,500 kilometres between Broome and Kununurra, this sealed highway brings you directly to some of the Kimberley’s most iconic outback towns, stunning national parks and ancient gorges, including World Heritage Listed Purnululu National Park.
+Stretching 1,500 kilometres between Broome and Kununurra in the Kimberley, this sealed highway brings you directly to some of the region’s most iconic outback towns, stunning national parks and ancient gorges, including World Heritage Listed Purnululu National Park.

 Leaving the white sands and turquoise waters of Cable Beach behind, your next swim could be beneath waterfalls cascading in the clear freshwater pools of ancient gorges.
 Your next walk could lead you through ancient limestone caves to discover mystical Dreamtime stories.
 And your next ride could be a thrilling helicopter flight over the unique Bungle Bungle Range, or a serene sunset cruise on the big waters of Lake Argyle – the largest manmade lake in the southern hemisphere.

 The Savannah Way links Cairns in Queensland with Broome in Western Australia, with more information on the route available at www.savannahway.com.au

 How to get there

 Both Broome and Kununurra are serviced by domestic flights, allowing you to experience the Savannah Way as a one-way adventure starting in the east or west Kimberley.